 A Christmas Tree.

-Some people go over the top with tree decorations, keep it simple, tinsel, balls, stars and of course a fairy or an angel on the top to finish it all off.
+Keep it simple with tinsel, balls, stars, and of course a fairy or an angel on top to cap it all off.
+Some people go over the top with their tree decorations.
+Keep it straightforward.

 Inside The House.

-House decorations, like your tree should be subtle, Christmas is a happy time of the year and a time to relax with the family in a calm joyous atmosphere.
+The decorations within your home, such as on your tree, should be understated since Christmas is a joyful time of year and a time to unwind with one’s family in a tranquil and joyful environment.

 Outside The House.